jamfromouterspace/arhelmet/README.md

 ## Important Notes:

 * If you're starting from scratch (fresh Ubuntu installation), setup might take all day.
 * [Ubuntu 16.04 with kernel version 4 for ODROID XU4](https://wiki.odroid.com/odroid-xu4/os_images/linux/ubuntu_4.9/ubuntu_4.9) is required.
-Librealsense legaacy does not support 18.04.
+Librealsense legacy does not support 18.04.
 * Make sure you clone this repo into a folder called `arhelmet` (or just blindly follow the code below)
 * Libraries are installed to `/usr/local/share/lib`
 * Header files are installed to `/usr/local/share/include`